The American Revolution and the New Country: American History, 1755-1790

 War was not inevitable.

-Until 1775, almost all Americans did not think of themselves as Americans.
+Until 1775, almost all Americans did not think of themselves as Americans (except Sam Adams).
 Many, especially the political and economic elite, thought of themselves as Englishmen with all the historic rights of Englishmen.
 Others identified with different religious, language, and ethnic groups.
 If anything, most of the white population identified with their own colony.
 Before 1775 (and after the Revolution), it was common for someone in a colony or state to refer to people from other colonies or states as “aliens.”

 Before the war began

 Most textbooks tell the story as a David vs. Goliath contest.
 On paper, the English should have won easily.
 They were a world power.
 They had a professional, well-trained, experienced army, considered one of the best in the world.
 England also had a large and powerful navy.
 It had proven during the last war that military forces in America could be supplied by the British navy and merchant marine from England.
-The country was not at war, so it could concentrate its military might on America.
+England was not at war with France, so it could concentrate its military might on America.

 Many of its officers and soldiers had fought in North America during the recent French and Indian War.
 They had fought alongside American militia units.
 General Gage had been the commander of British forces in America for 12 years.
 His wife was American.
-America was not foreign territory.
+He owned property in America.
+America was not a foreign territory.

 Each colony was separate and different until years of colony-wide protests and boycotts promoted some cooperation.
 Political networks throughout the colonies had been established.
 Local protest leaders and organizers corresponded with similar leaders elsewhere (Americans, like the English, were prolific letter writers.)

-Americans began to organize for independence.
-Local “patriotic” groups like the Sons of Liberty, started during the earlier protests, seized local (county) governments and local militias.
+Organized protests and boycotts against tea and other English imports evolved into organization for independence.
+Local “patriotic” groups like the Committees of Safety, seized local (county) governments and local militias.
 They demanded that everyone sign a loyalty oath to support American independence.
-Local Tories (supporters of England) were attacked, driven from their homes, and occasionally killed.
+Local Tories (supporters of England) were harassed, humiliated, shunned, attacked, driven from their homes, and occasionally killed.
 The most politically-active rebels had seized the initiative and silenced active and potential opposition.

 Americans had “home court advantage.”
 They knew the geography.
 The American colonies were a large area of about 100,000 square miles, larger than the English isles.
 Much of it was wilderness or sparsely populated.
-There were no way English forces could occupy this much territory.
+Poor roads.
+A logistics nightmare.
+There was no way English forces could occupy this much territory.

 Besides the "home court advantage," the Americans had a psychological advantage.
 After the fighting began and King George made it clear there would be no negotiations, the Americans knew their only choices were to lose the war and suffer under harsher English rule (and the leaders would be hung as traitors) or be independent.
 And Americans were motivated by a radical new ideology of liberty and equality.
 They knew the potential advantages of self-rule under their own national government.
 To paraphrase Tom Paine, England might be able to defeat an American army, but they could never conquer the country.
 And there were armed rebels everywhere.